 The EMBER Project – is an education, medical perspectives, and lifestyle blog from an emergency physician.
-I don’t know how my more serious colleagues will cotton to the idea of an EM blog with the tag lifestyle attached to it, but hang in there for now and you can opt out when I start posting about which banana bread recipe to use if you need to make up with your nursing staff.
-Seriously though, who doesn’t like a good banana bread, and honestly who hasn’t had a mea culpa with a nurse or two that needs repairing.
+I don’t know how my more serious colleagues will resonate to the idea of an EM blog with the tag lifestyle attached to it, but hang in there for now and you can opt out when I start posting about which banana bread recipe to use if you need to make up with your nursing staff.

 Somewhere out there is an ideal world where learning can become a lifestyle, where content fits your specific needs, where people share their knowledge and experience freely, and where feet don’t hurt at the end of a shift.
-Somewhere out there, a collective wisdom about our daily EM practice brings us all closer together, working for the common cause of being better at what we do and staying healthy doing it.
-The EMBER Project has big dreams of becoming a small part of that change, I hope you will follow me here (and on our other social outposts) and share in the journey.
+Somewhere a collective wisdom about our daily EM practice brings us all closer together, working for the common cause of being better, healthier, and happier caregivers.
+The EMBER Project has big dreams of becoming a small part of that change, I hope you will follow me here.